matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 on behalf of the user.
 The homeserver will record if the bind was successful and notify the user.

-The threepid has now been binded on the user's identity server without causing that threepid to be used for password resets or any other homeserver-related functions.
+The threepid has now been binded on the user's requested identity server without causing that threepid to be used for password resets or any other homeserver-related functions.

 For completeness, here is an example of binding a threepid to the